We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Thorne Research is a reputable supplement manufacturer and one of the few companies certified by the Therapeutic Goods Administration (TGA), an Australian government agency responsible for regulating supplements for safety and quality.

-With calcium, vitamin D, magnesium, and vitamin K, this product is a great option for those looking to support bone health.
+With calcium, vitamin D, magnesium, and vitamin K included, this product is a great option for those looking to support bone health.

-However, it’s important to talk to your healthcare provider before using a high dose calcium supplement to prevent any adverse health effects.
+However, it’s important to talk to your doctor before using a high dose calcium supplement to prevent any negative health effects.

 Additionally, be sure to split your total daily dosage and take several smaller doses throughout the day.
 This is because calcium absorption is highest in doses of 500 mg or less and decreases with larger amounts (